Strawberry and Sweet Red Bean Mochi (Ichigo Daifuku)

 - To make azuki paste, place tinned azuki, agave and salt in a food processor and process well.

-- Now wet your hands and make 8 small balls with the red bean paste.
+- Wet your hands and make eight small balls with the red bean paste.

-- Once you’ve made small balls of red beans, flatten each of them out and seperately mould them around a strawberry.
+- Once you’ve made small balls of red beans, flatten each of them out and separately mould them around a strawberry.

-- To make the sticky dough, place all the ingredients into a sauce pan or non-stick frying pan and mix well.
+- To make the sticky dough, mix the ingredients into a saucepan or non-stick frying pan.

-- Heat over medium heat and stir with wooden spoon.
+- Heat over medium heat and stir with a wooden spoon.
 Stir continuously.

-- Once the mixture is getting sticky, turn down heat to low and keep stirring until dough get firm and look translucent.
+- Once the mixture is getting sticky, turn down the heat to low and keep stirring until the dough gets firm and looks translucent.

-- Dust a chopping board or tray (where you are going to work) and hands with glutinous rice flour (corn starch is also ok).
+- Dust a chopping board or tray (where you are going to work) and hand it with glutinous rice flour (corn starch is also ok).

-- Remove hot mochi from the pot to the dusted chopping board.
+- Remove the hot mochi from the pot to the dusted chopping board.

-- Gather your dough into a ball and divide into 8 equal pieces with a small knife or kitchen scraper.
+- Gather your dough into a ball and divide it into eight equal pieces with a small knife or kitchen scraper.

-- Flatten them out and use each of them to cover the bean paste covered strawberry from top. (tip facing down)
+- Flatten them out and use each of them to cover the bean paste-covered strawberry from the top. (tip facing down)

-- When the dough reaches the bottom, twist and close.
-Hold the mochi with both hands and form into nice round shape.
+- When the dough reaches the bottom, twist and close, hold the mochi with both hands and form into a nice round shape.
 Repeat the process for the remaining mochi.

 Memo

-- Small strawberries are better to make daifuku.
+- Small strawberries are better for making daifuku.

 - Be careful around the kitchen because freshly made sticky dough can be very hot!